un-nf/404/CONTRIBUTING.md

 # Contributing to 404

-## Foreword
+## The Philosophy

-This project is not a charity for random pull requests.
-Random, anonymous PRs from strangers create legal, security, and product friction that can block the project's growth.
+This project is not a public utility seeking random pull requests.
+It's a focused engineering effort.
+Anonymous, drive-by PRs create legal friction, security risks, and product debt that threaten the project's integrity and velocity.

-If you want to help, **join the team**.
-If you can't join the team, there are useful, safer ways to contribute short of code-ownership: detailed issues, reproducible test cases, and design proposals.
 We value long-term collaborators over one-off patches.
+If you want to contribute code, the path is to **join the team**.
+If you can't commit to that, there are still high-value ways to contribute, primarily through detailed issues, reproducible test cases, and structured design proposals.

 ## TL;DR

-**We do not want:**
+**We do not accept:**
-- Random PRs from unknown authors.
+- Unsolicited Pull Requests from unknown authors.

-**We want:**
+**We are looking for:**
-- Developers who are willing to commit: join the team, sign contributor agreements, and help carry the design, security, and maintenance burden.
+- **Team Members:** Developers willing to commit, sign a contributor agreement, and share the burden of design, security, and maintenance for a specific subsystem.
-- If you can't join, open an issue, file a detailed bug, or submit test cases/examples rather than direct code changes.
+- **Specialized Contributors:** If you can't join the team, provide high-signal contributions: file a detailed bug, submit a failing test case, or write a design proposal.

-**Contact to apply:** `404mesh@proton.me`
+**To apply to the team, contact:** `404mesh@proton.me`

-## Why Not Random PRs?
+## Why This Policy?

-Accepting code from many individual contributors without an explicit legal agreement creates long-term problems:
+Accepting code without a formal, trust-based relationship creates long-term problems:

 ### Operational Risk
-This software intentionally manipulates traffic.
-We must control who can alter critical code paths (header manipulation, certificate handling, logging).
-Loose PR intake invites accidental or malicious changes.
+This software intentionally terminates TLS and manipulates traffic at multiple layers.
+We must maintain strict control over who can alter critical code paths (the `STATIC` pipeline, certificate handling, eBPF logic).
+A loose PR process is an unacceptable risk.

 ### Security & Audit Cost
-Every external contribution increases audit surface area.
+Every line of contributed code increases the audit surface.
 Unknown authorship means unknown intent.
-We must be able to perform code provenance checks and reproducible builds; that's easier when contributors are known and sign commitments.
+To maintain a defensible security posture, we require code provenance and GPG-signed commits from vetted team members.

 ### Product Integrity
-A product-ready package needs an auditable, test-covered codebase.
-Random PRs increase technical debt and create onboarding friction when we try to harden the repo for distribution.
+Now at v1.0, the project has a stable core architecture.
+Contributions must align with the roadmap and architectural principles.
+Random PRs often diverge, creating technical debt and making it harder to harden the system for distribution.

-### Relicensing & Packaging Complications
+### Licensing & Copyright
-If we decide later to change the license, dual-license, or build a commercial offering, every contributor's copyright needs to be accounted for.
-Without contributor agreements that explicitly license their contributions to the project owner, relicensing is technically and practically blocked.

-## AGPLv3 Implications

-This repo is distributed under AGPLv3.
-AGPLv3 has practical consequences you need to understand before contributing:

-### Viral Copyleft
-Code distributed under AGPLv3 requires derivative works to be licensed under AGPLv3 as well.
-If we accept code from contributors under AGPLv3, that code becomes part of the copyleft pool.

-### Contributor Provenance Matters
-When you submit code, you are effectively adding your copyright to the project.
-This is not cosmetic — it affects what the project can legally become later.
-We want you to be a part of the project, just reach out!

-**Why this matters for 404:** We may want flexibility (commercial support, different distribution models, or dual-licensing) as the project matures.
-Accepting many anonymous AGPLv3 contributions without clear assignment/licensing agreements permanently narrows future options and increases legal overhead.

-> **Short legal note:** I'm not a lawyer.
-This is my understanding of how contributor copyright interacts with AGPLv3.
-For binding legal advice, consult counsel.
+To maintain legal agility (for potential relicensing, commercial offerings, or partnerships), we must have a clean copyright chain.
+This requires a Contributor License Agreement (CLA) from anyone who contributes code, which is impractical to manage for drive-by PRs.

-## How You Can Contribute Without Becoming a Team Member
+## How You Can Contribute (Without Joining the Team)

-If you don't want to join full-time (or can't), but still want to help:
+If you don't want to join full-time but still want to help, focus on contributions that don't involve direct code changes.
+This is where you can have the most impact.

-### Open an Issue
+### 1. Open a High-Quality Issue
-Clear description, reproduction steps, expected vs actual behavior, and sanitized logs.
+- **Clear Title:** "Login fails on `example.com` due to CSP violation" is better than "stuff broke."
+- **Reproduction Steps:** Provide a step-by-step guide to trigger the bug.
+- **Expected vs. Actual Behavior:** What did you expect to happen?
+What happened instead?
+- **Sanitized Logs:** Provide logs with `RUST_LOG=debug` enabled, removing any sensitive data.

-### Submit Test Artifacts
+### 2. Submit Test Artifacts & Profiles
-Sanitized pcaps, small test pages, or sample flows that reproduce fingerprinting or header problems.
+The single most valuable non-code contribution is a new or improved **profile**.
+- **Create a Profile:** Capture the fingerprint of a new browser or device.
+Document your process.
+- **Submit a Failing Test Case:** Provide a sanitized `.pcap` file, a HAR file, or a self-contained HTML page that reproduces a fingerprinting leak or a breakage.
+- **Validate a Profile:** Run an existing profile against a new fingerprinting service and document any detected inconsistencies.

-### Design Proposals
+### 3. Write a Design Proposal
-Write a clear design doc.
-Long-form thought and reproducible design is gold.

-### Threat Models & Audits
-Produce a one-page threat model, or a short audit checklist for a subsystem (header munging, CA handling, logging).
+If you have an idea for a new feature or a change to an existing one, write a one-page design document.
+- **Problem:** What specific problem are you solving?
+- **Proposed Solution:** How will you solve it?
+Include architectural diagrams if necessary.
+- **Security Considerations:** How does your proposal affect the threat model?

-We will review and, when feasible, incorporate non-code contributions or give guidance on how to proceed safely.
+We will review these contributions and, where appropriate, provide guidance or implement them ourselves.

 ## How to Join the Team

-We are looking for people who will do more than patch: engineers who will own parts of the system.
+We are looking for engineers who will own a piece of the system, not just patch a bug.

 ### What We Expect

-Team members should:
+- **Subsystem Ownership:** Be prepared to become the expert on a part of the codebase (e.g., the HTTP/2 engine, the eBPF module, profile management, a specific pipeline stage).

-- Be comfortable with core systems code (Python, mitmproxy, networking, eBPF basics if relevant).
+- **Systems-Level Skill:** Be comfortable with Rust, networking fundamentals, and the core concepts of the project.
-- Sign a contributor agreement (CLA) or assign copyright as a condition of code ownership / deep contribution.
+- **Commitment to Security:** Sign a contributor agreement (CLA), use a verifiable identity (GPG-signed commits), and participate in security reviews.
-- Use verifiable identities for commits (GPG-signed commits and traceable email).
-- Participate in security triage and code review.
-- Write tests and maintain CI for the components they own.
+- **Write Tests:** All code contributions must be accompanied by tests.
+You are responsible for maintaining CI for the components you own.
-- Be willing to collaborate in an explicit governance model (maintainers, reviewers, release process).

 ### Onboarding Steps

-1. **Email `404mesh@proton.me`** with a short pitch: your experience, why you want to join, and what subsystem you want to own.
+1. **Email `404mesh@proton.me`:** Introduce yourself, explain why you want to join, and state which subsystem you're interested in owning.
-2. **Provide a short technical sample** (link to a repo or a short code sample).
+2. **Provide a Work Sample:** Link to a relevant project, a detailed technical write-up, or a code sample that demonstrates your capabilities.
-3. **We'll schedule a short technical conversation**; if accepted, we will present the contributor agreement and onboarding tasks.
+3. **Technical Conversation:** If there's a good fit, we'll schedule a call to discuss the project and your potential role.
+If accepted, we'll provide the CLA and get you started.